ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rize-festival-vip-tickets.markdown

   \ below for a chance to win a pair of VIP tickets and you could be singing along\
   \ with Liam Gallagher & many more at RiZE Festival next August!</p>"
 entry-title: "Win a pair of VIP weekend tickets to RiZE Festival 2018!"
 entry-content: "<p>Hurry up!
-Complete the form below to be in with a chance to rock\
+Complete the form below before May 11th at 23:59 to be\
-  \ out with RiZE Festival in Hylands Park next August!</p>"
+  \ in with a chance to rock out with RiZE Festival in Hylands Park next August!</p>"
 has-winner: false
 prize-description: "A pair of VIP weekend tickets to RiZE Festival"
-prize-restrictions: "Winners are responsible for any transport costs to/from the event."
+prize-restrictions: "Winner is responsible for any transport costs to/from the event."
 special-conditions: "* Please note these items are at an additional Cost:\r\nStreet\
   \ Food Stalls*\r\nVIP Bar*\r\nGlitter Make-up Station *\r\nInformation hub and Cloakroom*\r\
   \n\r\nAny travel expenses are not included."